kaylode/vqa-transformer/README.md

 ## Datasets
 I train both the bottom-up models on small subset of COCO2014 dataset, [Toronto COCO-QA](http://www.cs.toronto.edu/~mren/research/imageqa/data/cocoqa/),  which contains 123,287 images, with 78,736 train questions and 38,948 test questions.
-All answers in this subset are one-word.
+Questions in this subset consist of 4 types: object, number, color, location.
+All answers are one-word.

 For VQA data format, see [VQA format](https://visualqa.org/vqa_v1_download.html)